 Once you have identified the roots, it is time to change your attitude.

-A great quote I saw said, "you can not hate your body into one that you love" and I find that this is so true!
+A great quote we saw said, “you can not hate your body into one that you love” and this is so true!
 You have to unlearn self-loathing and learn self-love!
 This means wanting to exercise because it is good for your body and will improve your health and fitness level.
-I recommend that you do some type of movement for a week straight without overanalyzing your body before and after and tracking every single step or calorie you burn.
+We recommend that you do some type of movement for a week straight without overanalyzing your body before and after and tracking every single step or calorie you burn.
 Try to focus on how you feel before, during, and after your workouts.

 Focus on your breath, the music, and your thoughts and stop obsessing over how you look!
 This will bring you closer to the best benefits of exercise!
 You can completely change your body but you can also reduce your risk of heart disease, improve your mood and mental health, manage your blood sugar levels, improve your sleep quality, and much more!